| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 value value, being called with one argument arg, sets the

-to arg.
+variable value to arg.
 If filter procedure is

 provided, the new value is passed to that procedure, and the value

-is stored in value variable.
+returned by filter is stored in value variable.

 Example: